NM-Games/super-splash-bros-2/README.md

   - [+] Enjoy the enemies trying to get you off, since the friction on exclusive platforms is higher.
   - [-] Exclusive platforms give no warning before they disappear.

+Be careful though:
-Be careful though, as you will lose your superpower if you fall into water!
+- You will lose your superpower if you fall into water!
+- After three minutes, the water level will start to rise, making it very difficult to reach the fish in the late game.

 # Have fun!